jjfrackowiak/COVID-Mobility-Poland/README.md

 4) Stay-at-home_covid (source: https://ourworldindata.org/covid-stay-home-restrictions)
 5) WHO-COVID showing statistics on the course of the pandemic (number of new cases, number of deaths)

 Google lists mobility statistics in 6 areas: trade and recreation, grocery stores and pharmacies, parks, stations and stops, workplaces and places of residence.
-We assumed that the analysis of the first area will be the most interesting: trade and recreation (hereinafter: retail)
+We assumed that the analysis of the first area will be the most interesting: trade and recreation

 There are two parts to the project:
 1) Analysis of the mutual relations of statistics at the Polish level, extended by an analysis of the relationship between data on infections and the severity of restrictions applied and mobility in shopping and entertainment facilities.